Welcome

 Don Hill was born in Ipswich Queensland (and currently resides in the Brisbane area, Chiang Mai and Far North Queensland when travel is Unrestricted and also maintains a connection with the South Island of New Zealand, where he undertakes photographic study and subjective environmental research creating a photographic record of the available micro landscape content that is in danger of disappearing.

-Selective Editing: Dr John Dahlsen March 2021
+Written by Don Hill, Selective Editing: Dr John Dahlsen March 2021

 Remnant 2022